 The more of a person that’s included in a photo, the more vulnerable they’ll feel.

 The first question most people ask is “What should I do with my hands?”, followed by “Where should I look?”.
 So you need to pre-empt their questions by giving clear, confident direction for portrait photography poses.

 Don’t give them a chance to have to ask the question.
 Before you even pick up your camera let them know that you’ll direct them into great poses and they don’t have to think about a thing.

 With headshots or three quarter photographs there’s less of a person to pose.
 Much easier!
-With full body photography, not only do you need to work on making your subject feel comfortable, so that their facial expressions are relaxed and happy, you also have to pay attention to their whole body, so it’s more work for you.
+With full body photography, not only do you need to work on making your subject feel comfortable, so that their facial expressions are relaxed and happy, you also have to pay attention to their whole body.
+So it’s more work for portrait photographers.

 - Hair and clothing